20.4 Open Source and Commercial GIS

 Pragmatic recommendations

-The pragmatic pattern is mixed: do heavy local or scripted processing in QGIS, PostGIS, or Python; publish the result in Atlas when the next step is review, sharing, lightweight editing, or a simple dashboard.
-That keeps the analysis reproducible without forcing every collaborator into the same desktop setup.
+The pragmatic pattern most teams settle on is hybrid: do heavy or scripted processing in QGIS, PostGIS, or Python; publish results into Atlas (or a similar platform) when the next step is review, editing, sharing, or building a small spatial app.
+That keeps the analysis reproducible without forcing every collaborator into the same desktop setup — and gives your team the polish and support of a managed product where it matters most.

 Self-check exercises